PaloAltoNetworks/a3s/README.md

 ### Start everything

-Once initialized, go to the `dev` folder and run:
+Once initialized, start the tmux session by running:

-	./env-run
+	dev/env-run

 This will launch a tmux session starting everything and giving you a working terminal.
 To exit: